Enxet

 Enxet people in an engraving of 1861 published in Le Tour du Monde.

-The Enxet are an indigenous people of about 17,000 living in the Gran Chaco region of western Paraguay.
+The Enxet are an Indigenous people of about 17,000 living in the Gran Chaco region of western Paraguay.
 Originally hunter-gatherers, many are now forced to supplement their livelihood as laborers on the cattle ranches that have encroached upon their dwindling natural forest habitat.
 Nevertheless, the Enxet are engaged in an ongoing conflict with the government and ranchers, who want to destroy what remains of the forest to open the land for massive settlement.
-Today, only a handful of Enxet are still maintain their traditional way of life, while the majority live in small settlements sponsored by various missionary organizations.
+Today, only a handful of Enxet still maintain their traditional way of life, while the majority live in small settlements sponsored by various missionary organizations.
 The Enxet and Enlhet languages are still vigorous.

 Land ownership

 In 2006, 90 Enxet families, the Sawhoyamaxa, won a legal battle to 14,404 hectares of their traditional lands, bought up by Heribert Roedel.
 The land was signed over in 2011.